rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/04-service-offering/tier-comparison.md

 ✅ Comfortable with slower progress (6+ month timeline)
 ✅ Want to validate approach before scaling

-### Choose Growth If... ⭐ RECOMMENDED
+### Choose Growth If ⭐ RECOMMENDED

 ✅ Serious about growth
 ✅ Balance speed and investment
-✅ Medium-large catalog (20-50 products)
+✅ Medium-large catalog (30-60 products)
-✅ Want results in 90 days
+✅ Want 3.5% A2C in 90 days, 5.0% in 12 months
-✅ Internal team can collaborate
-✅ Best ROI per dollar invested (10.2x)
+✅ Best balance of investment and results

-### Choose Plus If...
+### Choose Plus If

 ✅ Maximum velocity priority
-✅ Large catalog (50+ products)
+✅ Large catalog (60+ products) needing full coverage in 90 days
-✅ Want full transformation in 90 days
+✅ Want 4.0% A2C in 90 days, 5.0%+ in 6 months
 ✅ Competitive market requiring rapid execution
-✅ Strong internal buy-in and resources
 ✅ Enterprise-level features needed

 ---